joshjkao/LinearSolveMod/README.md

 ## Running the code

-This project requires the [Fast Library for Number Theory (FLINT)](https://flintlib.org/).
-Optionally, the unit tests are run through [GoogleTest](https://github.com/google/googletest).

 The example can be compiled and run with:
 ```
 mkdir build
 make run
 ```

-The unit tests can be run with:
+With [GoogleTest](https://github.com/google/googletest) installed, the unit tests can be run with:
 ```
 make gtests
 ./build/gtests
 ```

-**Notes**: You may need to edit the Makefile depending on how you've built Googletest and FLINT.
-The Makefile included here works with Ubuntu 24.04.
-On OSX 14.3, I ran into issues with Clang and FLINT, and then again with gcc and the Homebrew version of Googletest.
-These were resolved by manually building Googletest.

 ## Code Interface